 What are the advantages of electronic data capture (EDC) or eCRF?

-- Easy availability of data – Trial teams, monitors and auditors can review the data, wherever and whenever they might want to.
+- Easy availability of data – Trial teams, monitors, and auditors can review the data wherever and whenever they want to.

-- Easy sharing and exchange of information – Data and the progress on its capture, processing and acceptability can be easily shared with relevant personnel.
+- Easy sharing and exchange of information – Users can share data quickly on capture, process, and acceptability with relevant personnel.

-- Real Time Automated Edit Checks – Clearly a big advantage over paper CRFs.
+- Real-Time Automated Edit Checks – Has a clear advantage over paper CRFs.

-- Facilitate Analysis – Data collected in eCRF are linked with one form to another from for analysis.
+- Facilitate Analysis – Data collected in eCRF are linked with one form to another form for analysis.

-- Unlimited security possibility – Any level of security in storage and access systems can be built.
+- Unlimited security possibility – Any level of security in storage and built an access system.